jllllll/llama-cpp-python-cuBLAS-wheels/README.md

 ---
 To install, you can use this command:
 ```
-python -m pip install llama-cpp-python==0.1.66+cu117 --find-links=https://jllllll.github.io/llama-cpp-python-cuBLAS-wheels/cu117
+python -m pip install llama-cpp-python==0.1.66+cu177 --extra-index-url=https://jllllll.github.io/llama-cpp-python-cuBLAS-wheels/AVX2/cu117
 ```
 This will install llama-cpp-python 0.1.66 for CUDA 11.7.
 You can change both instances of `cu117` to change the CUDA version.
+You can also change `AVX2` to `AVX` if needed for your CPU.

-An example for installing 0.1.62 for CUDA 12.1:
+An example for installing 0.1.62 for CUDA 12.1 on a CPU without AVX2 support:
 ```
-python -m pip install llama-cpp-python==0.1.62+cu121 --find-links=https://jllllll.github.io/llama-cpp-python-cuBLAS-wheels/cu121
+python -m pip install llama-cpp-python==0.1.62+cu121 --extra-index-url=https://jllllll.github.io/llama-cpp-python-cuBLAS-wheels/AVX/cu121
 ```
 ---
 ### All wheels are compiled using GitHub Actions